izayoijiichan/VGO/UniVgo/README.md

     }
 ~~~

-VgoImporter also supports asynchronous processing using Coroutine and Task.
+VgoImporter also supports asynchronous processing using Coroutine or Task.

 ___
 ## Other information